arsh-bhagat/PulseGuard---OSDHack2026/README.md

 ## Known Limitations & Future Scope

-- The model's baseline is intentionally trained on a single machine's normal usage pattern, not pooled across multiple devices.
-This is a deliberate design choice, not an oversight — "normal" CPU/RAM/I/O behavior varies significantly between machines (hardware, OS, workload), so merging data from a different device would blur the baseline rather than improve it.
-Each deployment of PulseGuard is meant to be trained on the specific machine it will monitor.
-Retraining on a new machine takes only a few minutes using the included `psutillogger.py` script.
+- **Machine-Specific Baseline**: The model is intentionally trained on a single machine's normal usage.
+Merging data across different machines blurs the baseline.
+Retrain per device for best results.
-- Currently supports a fixed set of six metrics (CPU, RAM, disk read/write, network sent/recv).
-Extending to additional metrics (per-process usage, temperature, GPU load) is a natural next step.
+- **Metrics**: Currently supports CPU, RAM, Disk, and Network I/O. Future extensions could add per-process usage, temperature, or GPU load.
-- No persistent metric history is stored beyond the in-memory sliding window and the anomaly log — a longer-term local time-series store could enable trend analysis, not just point-in-time flagging.
+- **Storage**: Only keeps a short in-memory sliding window and an anomaly log.
+A persistent time-series store could enable trend analysis.
-- Currently runs as a single-machine monitor.
-A lightweight local-network mode for monitoring a small cluster of air-gapped machines (still without any external cloud dependency) is a possible extension.
+- **Network Mode**: A lightweight, offline local-network mode for monitoring a small air-gapped cluster is a possible future feature.